GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Real-y_Good_Reviews/Episode_Nine_Checkpoint.md

 CAMPBELL: Well, you find an awful lot of laws in the Old Testament.

 Which the Pluribus idea, in Latin, does not honor.
 Jesus / Moses are not mentioned in the Constitution of the United States of America / Deceleration of Independence writings (agreements).
 "Pluribus" Latin language is part of the Africa Nile river values of the Great Seal of the United States of America...

+&nbsp;

+https://youtu.be/Q86BVlLrx-Q?t=697 Arthur C. Clarke saw this coming in year 1953.

+Oh, she skips nonfiction about science fiction.
+From a **June 1949** book.
+She stops at year 1953 going back.

+* "Bodhisattva is a large one; and the departure from the world is regarded not as a fault, but as the first step into that noble path at the remotest turn of which illumination is to be won concerning the deep emptiness of the universal round.
+Such an ideal is well known, also, to Hinduism: the one freed in life (jīvan mukta), **desireless**, compassionate, and wise, “with the heart concentrated by yoga, viewing **all things with equal regard, beholds himself in all beings and all beings in himself**.
+In whatever way he leads his life, that one lives in God.”
+The story is told of a Confucian scholar who besought the twenty-eighth Buddhist patriarch, Bodhidharma, “**to pacify** his soul.”
+Bodhidharma retorted, “Produce it and I will pacify it.”
+The Confucian replied, “That is my trouble, I cannot find it.”
+Bodhidharma said, “Your wish is granted.”
+The Confucian understood and departed in peace." - [Page 142, book published in June 1949](https://books.google.com/books?id=I1uFuXlvFgMC&pg=PA142&dq=%22Bodhisattva+is+a+large+one;+and+the+departure+from+the+world+is+regarded+not+as+a+fault,+but+as+the+first+step+into+that+noble+path%22&hl=en&newbks=1&newbks_redir=1&sa=X). ...
+"On June 26th, 1949 The New York Times published a review of Hero which consisted of mostly snide remarks" - [NYE 2023 commentary](https://www.jcf.org/post/the-hero-with-a-thousand-faces-a-modern-marvel)

+Repeating: "all things with equal regard, beholds himself in all beings and all beings in himself" - that's the meaning of the Apple TV+ show title, "Pluribus".
+To pacify.